NVIDIA/deepops/docs/k8s-cluster/deep-learning-examples.md

 ```

 Deployment modifications may be made using the `--set` flag or directly in the values.yaml.
+See the [values.yaml](../../workloads/examples/k8s/deep-learning-examples/values.yaml) file for more detail on the available configuration.

 ### Deployment Example Name Options: